Are you planning a trip to Italy? Looking for the best travel books for Italy?

 There are a few ways to get around Italy.
 We decided to do a combination of train travel as well as renting a car and completing a road trip.
 This allowed us to see more of Italy than train travel alone.

-A Mediterranean cruise would allow for lots of coastal stops but also allowing you to see the major cities such as Venice and Rome.
+A Mediterranean cruise would allow for lots of coastal stops but also allow you to see the major cities such as Venice and Rome.

 Italy Road Trip